rehierl/node-tree-outliner/3-0-0-design-1.md

 context is considered to be significant to it (see also en.wikipedia.org:
 Context (computing), Operational context, Operating context).

-With that in mind, the context of a node can be defined as follows:

 **CLARIFICATION**
+Operations executed during an event must only affect those nodes that are subsequent (forwards) to the event.
+In addition to that, operations can only rely on the current node and those nodes that are presequent (backwards) to the event in question.

+**DEFINITION**
 The context of a node, with regards to the execution of an operation, consists of those nodes that are allowed to have an effect on it.

 **CLARIFICATION**
-The semantics of a node therefore also depends on a node's context.
+The semantics of a node also depends on a node's context.

 In an undirected tree, the context of a node can only contain the ancestors of a node.
-In a directed tree, the context of a node can also contain presequent siblings (but not their descendants).
-Note that a context might also include presequent siblings of the node's ancestors.

-The reason why the context of a node in an undirected tree must not contain any siblings is that, in such a tree, a node has no next and no previous sibling.
-That is, there is no guarantee that certain nodes will always be presequent to a given node.
-The result of an algorithm, which executes operations in such a tree, based upon presequent siblings, is therefore not guaranteed to be deterministic (i.e. repeated executions may yield different results).
+That is, because there is no guarantee that certain nodes will always be presequent to a given node.
+The result of an algorithm, which executes operations based upon presequent siblings, is not guaranteed to be deterministic (i.e. repeated executions may yield different results).

+In a directed tree, the context of a node can also contain presequent siblings.
+Note that the descendants of those siblings are not included as they need to be understood to be sandboxed within those siblings.
+Note also that the context of a node can include those siblings that are presequent to the node's ancestors.

 Because of that, the current knowledge of an algorithm, is in general not identical to the context of the current node.
 That is, because the current